Professional Development / Future Leaders Development Conference

 *ATTENTION MASTERS DEGREE STUDENTS*

-For the third year, the Council of University Transportation Centers (CUTC) will select a master’s degree student for a seat in the Eno LDC program.
+For the fourth year, the Council of University Transportation Centers (CUTC) will select a master’s degree student for a seat in the Eno LDC program.
 The student will be selected in conjunction with other CUTC awards.

 If you have questions regarding the CUTC master’s degree seat in the Eno LDC program, please contact Dr. Tom O’Brien at Thomas.OBrien@csulb.edu